SohamDas00/tomato-ecommerce-app/README.md

 # 🍅 Tomato eCommerce App

-A sleek and interactive food ordering app built with **React + Vite**.
-Browse tasty food items, filter by category, manage your cart, and proceed to checkout — a complete mini eCommerce experience for food lovers and delivery platforms.
+A modern and interactive food ordering app built with **React**.
+Browse delicious food items, manage your cart with ease, filter by category, and head to checkout — all in a smooth, user-friendly experience.
+Ideal for food delivery or grocery platforms!

 ## 🚀 Live Demo
 👉 [Click here to try it out](https://your-live-demo-link.netlify.app)

 ---